-Almost anyone over 18 years of age can become a member or trustee.
+Almost anyone over 18 years of age can become a Member or Trustee.
 There are no particular qualifications or requirements, other than the ability to give time to the role and a capacity for working with other people.

 What is important to the role is a specific working skill set relevant to the team (education, HR, data analysis, finance, project management) and the ability to give a time commitment to the position.

-You will be reuired to undertake certain vetting checks (such as an enhanced DBS check) which need to take place before you can be appointed, in line with legislation to keep children safe in education.
+You will be required to undertake certain vetting checks (such as an enhanced DBS check) which need to take place before you can be appointed, in line with legislation to keep children safe in education.

-Every member and trustee is expected to abide by the Trust’s code of conduct and the seven principles of public life set out by Lord Nolan: selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
+Every Member and Trustee is expected to abide by the Trust’s Code of Conduct and the seven principles of public life set out by Lord Nolan: selflessness, integrity, objectivity, accountability, openness, honesty and leadership.

 The Governance Handbook for Academy Trusts details the knowledge, skills and behaviours required for effective governance.